 Oscar with a canvas experiment in Stockton, NSW.
 This canvas was left on a verandah to gather dust for 18 months.

 Detail of canvas.
 The original canvas is white, clean and painted with a clear adherent.
 The falling dust adheres to the canvas, forming the image.
 The results are unpredictable and varies from location to location.
 Different adherents work better in different locations.
 Perhaps this depends on the chemical make up of the dust?
-I am placing canvases as far as Tea Gardens as they have recorded coal dust there, even though the closest mine is 40km away.
+For DUST 2 I will be placing canvases as far as Tea Gardens as they have recorded coal dust there, even though the closest mine is 40km away.

 Visual representation of collated canvases.
-The next stage of the project is to sample up to 100 residences across the Hunter Region.
+The 2nd stage of the project is to sample up to 100 residences across the Hunter Region.
 A canvas will be left at each location.

 Cathy with her canvas experiment at Stockton Chris and Steve from East Maitland, living near the rail line.